Hie Shrine in Tokyo

 History

 The Hie Jinja Shrine was founded in 1478 by the lord Ota Dokan (1432 - 1486) on the site of the Edo Castle, which is now the location of the Imperial Palace in Tokyo.
 In 1607 the decision was made by shogun Tokugawa Hidetada (1579 - 1632) to relocate Hie Shrine near the present National Theatre of Japan (Kokuritsu Gekijo).
 This gave the citizens of Edo finally access to the shrine to worship there.
 A huge fire in 1657 destroyed most of Edo including the Hie Shrine.
-In 1659 shogun Ietsuna Tokugawa (1641 - 1680) gave the order to rebuilt the shrine at its present location.
-In the period of 1871 to 1946 the Hie Shrine stood in the first rank of government supported shrines (Kanpei-taisha).
-During the heavy bombings of Tokyo during World War 2 the shrine was completely destroyed, but reconstructed in 1958.
+In 1659 shogun Ietsuna Tokugawa (1641 - 1680) gave the order to rebuild the shrine at its present location.
+From 1871 to 1946 the Hie Shrine stood in the first rank of government-supported shrines (Kanpei-taisha).
+During the heavy bombings of Tokyo during World War 2 the shrine was destroyed but reconstructed in 1958.
+Emperor Meiji (1852 - 1912) came here to pray for peace and prosperity for the country.

 Location